A priori data-driven robustness guarantees on strategic deviations from generalised Nash equilibria: Introduction

 The results above follow a standard approach in the game-theoretic literature, where a strict behavioural assumption---the so called \emph{rationality}---is imposed on the players' decision making.
 Namely, the players are viewed as rational agents wishing to maximize their profit (expressed by some given cost function).
 However, studies have shown that this is unrealistic in practice \cite{Vernon2008,Camerer,Prospect1,Prospect4} and that agents usually exhibit a \emph{boundedly rational} behaviour \cite{Rubinstein1997}, i.e., their decisions can deviate from rationality due to individual biases, behavioural inertia, restricted computational power/time, etc. The consequences of this become relevant in engineering applications, as the human role in technical systems evolves beyond mere users and consumers to active agents, operators, decision-makers and enablers of efficient, resilient and sustainable infrastructures \cite{LAMNABHILAGARRIGUE2017}.

 To bridge this gap between real-world applications and the cognate literature, here we study games with uncertain constraints, where deviations from a \emph{nominal} equilibrium are explicitly considered.
 We follow a randomised approach to approximate the coupling constraints by means of data.
 In this more general setting, where deviations are considered, providing guarantees for a single solution is devoid of any meaning: indeed, repetition of the game might lead to a different solution in a neighbourhood around the nominal equilibrium, irrespective of the employed dataset.
 Technically speaking, this renders the identification of the data samples that support the solution (cf.~sample compression \cite{MargellosEtAl2015}) a challenging task.
-Focussing on the class of generalised Nash equilibrium seeking problems \cite{FacchineiKanzow2009}, we contribute to the provision of data-driven robustness guarantees for the collection of possible deviations from the equilibrium as follows:
+Focusing on the class of generalised Nash/Wardrop equilibrium seeking problems (GNEs/GWEs) \cite{FacchineiKanzow2009}, we contribute to the provision of data-driven robustness guarantees for the collection of possible deviations from the equilibrium as follows: \begin{enumerate} \item \KM{Adopting a scenario-theoretic paradigm, we establish a methodology for the provision of \emph{a posteriori} probabilistic feasibility guarantees for a region around the randomised equilibrium of the game under study.
+This result (Theorem 1), complements \cite{fele-a}, \cite{Pantazis2020}, \cite{Fabiani2020a}, \cite{Fabiani2020b}, that \FF{instead} focus on the entire feasibility region.
+Focusing on a \FF{circumscribed region around a GNE/GWE allows offering tighter} probabilistic bounds, while the results of \cite{fele-a}, \cite{Pantazis2020}, \cite{Fabiani2020a}, \cite{Fabiani2020b}, can be obtained as a limiting case of Theorem 1.} \item \KM{We design a data-driven algorithm that returns a GNE/GWE and show that all points in a predefined admissible region surrounding it enjoy \emph{a priori} probabilistic feasibility guarantees.
+This result (Theorems 2 and 3), unlike Theorem 1, offers an \emph{a priori} statement \FF{valid for a region that is tunable} by the user, modelling possible deviations from a nominal equilibrium that a designer wishes to take into account when incentivising a certain operation profile. \\ A distinctive feature of this result is that it provides \emph{a priori} guarantees for a set rather than \FF{single points} \cite{Dario_Scenario}, \cite{Feleconf2019}, \cite{Fele2021}. \FF{These} guarantees depend on a prespecified quantity, which in turn can affect the location of the nominal equilibrium and the size of the region for which these probabilistic guarantees hold.
+As such this region is tunable, unlike \cite{GrammaticoNonConvex} where \emph{a priori} guarantees for a set of solutions are provided, but this set is not controlled by the user and could be arbitrarily narrow.
+Moreover, the results of \cite{GrammaticoNonConvex} do not focus on games and follow a fundamentally different approach.} \\ Furthermore, when the game under study admits a potential function---whose minimum coincides with some social welfare optimum---our methodology provides a new perspective for trading off the probabilistic feasibility of the region surrounding the nominal equilibrium and its system-level efficiency. \item \FF{We propose an equilibrium seeking algorithm as the machinery to obtain a region surrounding a GNE/GWE over which the aforementioned feasibility guarantees hold.
+The algorithm relies on a primal-dual scheme and is} \KM{inspired by seminal developments in \cite{Pang1}.
+However, the mapping that characterizes the algorithm updates differs from those typically encountered in the literature (e.g., see \cite[Ch.~12]{Pang1}).
+This requires showing that the ad-hoc mapping enjoys certain continuity and co-coercivity properties, thus extending the proof-line of \cite{Pang1} (see Lemmas 2 \& 3, and proof of Theorem 2), a task which is interesting per se. } \end{enumerate}